Avi GSLB Architecture

 For more information, please refer to Avi GSLB Service and Health Monitors.

-- Data-Plane Health -DNS virtual service performs GSLB Health Monitors to member virtual services
+- Data-plane health - The DNS virtual service performs GSLB healh checks directly to local and remote member virtual services

-- Both Control and Data Plane Health - In order for a GS member to be marked as UP, both Control and Data health should report UP.
-If Control Health check is failing (due to controller being down) and Data Health works, GS Member is marked as UP.
+- Both control- and data-plane health - For a GS member to be marked as UP, both control- and data-plane health should report UP.
+If control-plane health checks are failing because the Controller is unreachable) but data-plane health checks are working, the GS member is marked as UP.

 For more information, please refer to Avi GSLB Service and Health Monitors.